data42lana/end-to-end-cv-mlops-project/docs/model-card.md

 The maximum possible number of detected house sparrows in one image is set by the `box_detections_per_img` parameter and cannot be greater than its value.

 ### How to Use the Model
 Run the API server and then the web application provided in this project.
-Or go to [Web APP Demo](https://huggingface.co/spaces/data42lana/how_many_house_sparrows_demo), if available.
+Or go to [Web App Demo](https://huggingface.co/spaces/data42lana/how-many-house-sparrows-demo), if available.
 Upload a photo to it.
 After a short time, the result will be displayed.

 ### License
 The model may have different licenses depending on the dataset used for training.
 See [TorchVision LICENSE](https://github.com/pytorch/vision/blob/main/LICENSE) and [Pre-trained Model License](https://github.com/pytorch/vision#pre-trained-model-license) for license information of the pre-trained model.

 ## More Information
 1. Follow the links in this Model Card for more information.
-2. Details about the latest version of the model, its performance on test data, and more (if the model is in production) can be found in [the Model Report](../reports/model_report.md).
+2. Details about the latest version of the model, its performance on test data, and more (if the model is in production) can be found in [Model Training Pipeline Result Report](../reports/model_report.md).
 3. The model loading and training parameters, their values, and other configurations used in the latest training pipeline are contained in the [`params.yaml`](../configs/params.yaml) and [`dvc.lock`](../pipelines/dvc.lock) files.
 Also the [`best_params.yaml`](../configs/best_params.yaml) contains some training parameter values if hyperparameter optimization has been performed.

 [^*]: *Based on [Model Cards for Model Reporting (Margaret Mitchell et al., 2019)](https://arxiv.org/abs/1810.03993) and [Hugging Face Hub Model Card Template](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md).*